It's never in the news anymore. It was the biggest

 Here is the activity around Louisiana waters:

 1) Thunder Horse South Expansion: Started Dec.
 2016.
 The company says on its website that, "The Thunder Horse platform is located around 150 miles southeast of New Orleans in over 6,000 feet of water.
 The South Expansion Project comprises a new subsea drill centre located two miles from the Thunder Horse platform.
 Three new wells and an existing fourth well are expected to tie-into the new drill centre.
 Topsides scope is minimal as a result of maximising use of existing subsea infrastructure."
-The deepwater oil project partner is ExxonMobil at 25 percent, with BP owning 75 percent of the interest.
-It is currently under construction.

 2) Thunder Horse Water Injection: "The Thunder Horse platform is located around 150 miles southeast of New Orleans in over 6,000 feet of water.
 The water injection project is expected to develop an additional 65 million barrels of oil equivalent (gross).
 The project scope comprises refurbishment and replacement of existing topsides and subsea equipment, procurement and installation of new equipment and the drilling and completion of two water injection wells.
 Water will be injected from the two new wells into the reservoir to increase pressure and enhance production."
 The project is jointly run by Exxon, also at 25 percent.
 It was begun in May of last year.